New Temporary Schedule:

 Bienvenue Owner’s Guide

-A hard-copy of this booklet will be shipped with your range, but it is available to read here online or for download.
+A hard-copy of this booklet will be shipped with your range, but it is also available online: Bienvenue download.

 This information is designed to aid you in the delivery, installation, use, and cleaning of your lovely, new Lacanche range.
 Our Bienvenue guide contains helpful hints as well as technical information that should be provided to your installer/contracting team.
 Additionally, it will help you identify the included accessories and parts with your new range, as well as their intended use or installation location.

 By reviewing this material, you will ensure a seamless transition from receiving your range to cooking and baking on your Lacanche in no time!
 Just like learning a foreign language, there can be a learning curve while familiarizing yourself with your new range.
 Don’t be afraid to practice by trial and error, while simultaneously pushing your culinary limits.
 With this in mind, have fun and bon appétit!

 The factory strives to meet your estimated completion date as much as possible.
 Our office will keep you updated with any changes on your ETA and will be in touch with you during the complete shipping process.
 The delivery company will contact you with at least 24-hours notice to set up exact date and specifics on delivery.

 Additionally, you will be notified by email when your range is in transit from France.

 Air Freight, expect 1–3 weeks to travel and clear US Customs for delivery.

 Sea Freight, expect 6–10 weeks to travel and clear US Customs for delivery.